clearent/ClearentIdtechIOSFramework/README.md

 ```

-After the transaction is proccesed a delegate method will inform you about the status.
+After the transaction is proccesed, a delegate method will inform you about the status.

 ```
 func didFinishTransaction(response: TransactionResponse?, error: ClearentError?) {